-Different parts of a LV power cable
+Different parts of a power cable

-Basically a cable consists of one or more conductors (a "core" is an insulated conductor), insulation material of the conductors, an inner sheath and an over sheath (Figure 1-1).
+Basically a cable consists of one or more cores (a "core" is an insulated conductor) and insulation material (of the conductors and the assembly) (Figure 1-1).
+Depending on the application (installation method, voltage level, environment conditions...) an additional mechanical protective cover (armour) and/or an electrical shield can be present.